 - Ask people to organise an event on your behalf – however don’t be lazy, get involved!
 Ask folk to bake for a bake sale or hold a coffee morning for you.

 - How about a church BBQ?
 You are not allowed to charge per burger, but you can encourage people to make suggested donations or sell tickets.

 - A karaoke night with your youth group, or your friends' parents who love ABBA.

 - Make something to sell.
 Craft a fabric brooch, weave a friendship band, write a personalised poem, sculpt a... you get the idea.

 - Gunge the minister - but not in the pulpit and only with their permission.

 - Organise a game of football, dodgeball or mini-golf.
 You could even make a trophy!

 - Mow people's lawns, wash cars, babysit, tutor maths, paint nails – offer your services for a fee.
-If you let folk know it is for your COmMISSIONexperience, they may even add in a big tip!
+If you let folk know what it's for, they may even add in a big tip!

 - Sponsored anything.
 Silence, walking, singing... anything.

-Depending on what you do, you will collect funds in a variety of forms.
-Cheques (made payable to SU Scotland) can be posted to Commission, SU Scotland, 70 Milton Street, Glasgow, G4 0HR, with a letter letting us know what it is for.
+Depending on what you do, you might collect funds in a variety of forms.
+If not using Just Giving, folk can donate online, by card or PayPal, cheques (made payable to SU Scotland) can be posted to Commission, SU Scotland, 70 Milton Street, Glasgow, G4 0HR, with a letter letting us know what it is for and money can even be sent to us by Bank transfer (contact firstname.lastname@example.org to get the bank details).
 Cash is a bit harder as this should not be posted, but you can pop into any SU Scotland Office to hand it in.